jonathanbossenger/enterprise-block-editor/Module 3: Building Custom Blocks/03 Anatomy of a Gutenberg Block.md

 In order to support older versions of WordPress, the `create-block` package was updated to scaffold blocks using both methods, with WordPress version checks in place to only use specific functionality in the right context.

-## registerBlockType
+## JavaScript block registration

-In the `index.js` file in the `src` directory, you use the `registerBlockType` function from the `@wordpress/blocks` package to register all the features and functionality of the block when the editor loads.
+Once the blocks metadata and source code is registered with WordPress, the next step is to register the block in the editor using JavaScript.
+This is done using the `registerBlockType` function from the `@wordpress/blocks` package.

+`registerBlockType` is typically called in the main script for your block, usually `index.js`.
 At a minimum, `registerBlockType` needs two things:

 * The block name
 * A JavaScript object containing properties for the edit and save functionality of the block